 2020 Vision: An Interview with Gérard Grandval

-What better way to begin the new decade than an interview with Gérard Grandval, best known for his design of Les Choux de Créteil, ten highly unusual towers fondly nicknamed ‘Les Choux’… Cabbages in English, planted in a suburb of Paris known for its market gardens and a sauerkraut factory.
-Today they have heritage status.
+Gérard Grandval, who died on 2 December 2021, is best known for his design of Les Choux de Créteil, ten highly unusual towers fondly nicknamed ‘Les Choux’… Cabbages in English, planted in a suburb of Paris known for its market gardens and a sauerkraut factory.

 A Parisian, Gérard Grandval attended the École National Supérieure des Beaux-Arts, studying under Emmanuel Pontremoli and André Leconte.
 His career took him to Philidelphia where he interned at the dawn of the ’60s at the Institute of Urban Planning in Philadelphia.
 Returning to France, from the mid-’60s until the early ’70s he became a Project Manager for the Department of Cultural Affairs with a special focus on the development of Niort (’66 to ’70).
 The Cabbage project began in 1969, a year after Paris rioted and was completed in 1975.
 He followed this with a significant period in Algeria working on urban planning from 1975 to 1980.